 Arguably the most complete, coherent and valuable book on modern art and contemporary art available today.

-Important Artists – 20 Great Visionaries and Their Visions
+20 Important Artists and Their Art Movements

 Leonardo Da Vinci (1452-1519)